aditya95-pixel/merge-pdf/README.md

 # merge-pdf
-this program is used to merge two pdfs into one pdf.
+this program is used to merge several pdfs into one pdf using the concept of file concatenation.